Brad Leggett: College career

-Leggett's Father

-Leggett's father Earl Leggett was a first round pick for the Chicago Bears in 1957 and played 12 years in the NFL.
-He finished his career with the New Orleans Saints.
-Earl then coached 25 years in the NFL with the majority of his time coaching the defensive line with the Oakland/Los Angeles Raider.

-NFL career
+Professional career

-Leggett was originally an 8th round selection (219th overall pick) by the Denver Broncos in the 1990 NFL Draft.
+Leggett was originally an eighth round selection (219th overall pick) by the Denver Broncos in the 1990 NFL draft.
 He played for the New Orleans Saints (1990–1991, 1993) and the Detroit Lions (1992).

 Leggett and his father Earl were the first father and son to both play in the Saints franchise history.
 Leggett’s NFL career was derailed by back injuries forcing him to retire early.

-After NFL career

-Leggett being a successful entrepreneur has produced two infomercials, built web based affiliate marketing programs, owned and operated a nutrition education business with seven locations, and was the owner of a sports nutrition company.